Seckrit-Lab/whoami-america/books/The Beloved Dead Chapter 0.tada.md

 “In short, materials used to produce and store energy are a key vulnerability of the United States.
 But there is hope.
 Advances in ground-penetrating radar have identified possible lithium deposits in Utah, deeper than we’ve ever been able to look.
 We have also located possible cobalt deposits in hydrothermal veins flowing in and near the San Andreas fault.
 “Our challenge now is to get at these resources before we run out of our existing reserves and lose our place as a first-world nation.
 I believe that an abandoned military project called Damocles is our best hope.”

-Player:
-The player is an experienced computer scientist and Terry Pratchett fan.

-Render a title image inspired by the story as a whole and including the title as text.
-Follow the instructions for scene 0.